native-land-digital/next-nld/README.md

 ### Notes for current development to-dos

 Major:
-- Minor layout fixes in research section with tables and stuff (on clear)
-- trying to resolve various hydration errors?

-- Running with Vercel at the start, keeping a close eye, and being willing to switch to Heroku if things look scary

 - Adding Instagram feed (looks a bit complicated annoyingly)

 - Prep fresh Expo app work using the modified endpoints (map list and map page to `polygons` GET and `polygons/[slug]` GET)